The Lease Abstract Fields Finance Teams Actually Need

 5. Lease expiration date

-The natural expiration.
-Drives the long-term liability schedule under ASC 842 if the client is on accrual basis.
+The natural end date.
+It drives the long-term liability schedule under ASC 842 if the client is on accrual basis.
+That is the accounting rule for putting leases on the books.

 6. Base rent schedule

-The full schedule of base rent over the lease term, including step-ups.
-A 5-year lease often has a different base rent for each year, and the AP team needs to know when the rent invoice should change.
+The full base rent over the lease term, including step-ups.
+A 5-year lease often has a different base rent each year.
+AP needs to know when the invoice should change.

 7. CPI or fixed escalation method

-If the lease has CPI-based escalations, the abstract should capture which CPI index applies (urban consumers, all items, regional or national), the base period, the floor, and the cap.
-If the escalation is a fixed annual percentage, that is also recorded here.
+If the lease uses CPI escalations, record the CPI index that applies.
+Note the base period, the floor, and the cap.
+If the escalation is a fixed annual percent, record that here too.

 8. Pro-rata share